Sonja Buckley: Biography

-Sonja Grob was born in Zurich, Switzerland.
-In 1941, she married Dr. John J. Buckley, a pathologist who was also studying in Zurich.
+Sonja Grob was born in Zürich, Switzerland.
+In 1941, she married Dr. John J. Buckley, a pathologist who was also studying in Zürich.

 Sonja Buckley was awarded her medical degree in 1944 from the University of Zurich, and she was later a microbiology instructor there.

 With her husband, she emigrated to the United States in 1947, as both of them had already arranged to work at Johns Hopkins University in Baltimore.
 Her first research "assignment was to study the spread of the polio virus in East Baltimore neighborhoods".

 After working as a research assistant at Johns Hopkins for a short time, she joined the Sloan-Kettering Institute in New York City where she was chosen to head the solid tumor program in 1949.
 In 1957, she joined the Rockefeller Foundation to work in the foundation's virus laboratories.
 In 1964, those labs were transferred to Yale University in New Haven, Connecticut, and became known as the Arbovirus Research Unit.